 How does the child welfare system work?

 The child welfare system was created to help every child have a safe and secure home life.
-This responsibility has been given to public child welfare agencies, but they can’t do it alone.
+This responsibility has been given to child welfare agencies, but they can’t do it alone.
 The courts, private child welfare agencies, and other service systems (such as mental health, substance abuse treatment, healthcare, education, and domestic violence prevention) are all partners in serving children and families who come to the attention of the child welfare system.
+It’s important to note that most tribes operate child welfare programs under their own laws.

 Are there additional requirements for American Indian or Alaska Native children?